UCDenver-ccp/Knowtator-2.0/README.md

 ### Graphical Annotations

-Open the graph viewer by clicking Graph -> Show graph viewer.
-To add the selected annotation to the graph viewer click Graph -> Add annotation no to graph.
+Open the graph viewer by clicking View -> Show graph viewer.
+To add the selected annotation to the graph viewer, right click on it and select Add annotation no to graph.
 You will see the node apear in the viewer.
 Select an object property (these can be found in the Object property hierarchy view in Window -> Views -> Object property views -> Object property hierarchy), then hover over a node in the viewer until a pointer hand appears.
 Click and drag between nodes to make a connection.
 Graphs are saved in the project (Project -> Save Project).